mozilla/session-invalidation/docs/deployment.md

 Once you have:

 1. A TLS certificate verified for the domain configured in `serverless.yml`
+2. Run `serverless create_domain` to create the domain you configured.
-2. Configuration set up correctly in `serverless.yml`
+3. Configuration set up correctly in `serverless.yml`
-3. NodeJS, NPM and the serverless tools all installed
+4. NodeJS, NPM and the serverless tools all installed
-4. Authenticated to AWS and
+5. Authenticated to AWS and
-5. Obtained all of the secrets you need
+6. Obtained all of the secrets you need

 you can initiate a deployment simply by running